Quick Guide to Sworn Translations

 Sworn translations can be documents such as:

-- driving licence in the case of non-European citizens
+- driving license in the case of non-European citizens

 - motor vehicle registration documents